rpetitto/mycred-h5p/readme.txt

 Adds a myCRED hook for tracking points scored in H5P content.

 == Changelog ==
+= 0.4.0 =
+Added checkbox to earn random points (between 1 and # entered in default myCRED box)

 = 0.3.0 =
 Added checkbox to make earning 100% optional to earn points (partial credit)